ellayipinghou/rack-algorithm/README.md

 ### Batch Creation Process (create_new_batch) 📊
 #### 1. Determine Batch Size
 - choose_num_sources() finds the maximum number of source racks that can fit in one batch
-- Starts with the largest available sample number plus smallest values
+- Starts with the largest available sample number
-- Incrementally adds sources until destination capacity would be exceeded
+- Incrementally adds smallest sources until destination capacity would be exceeded
 - Saves a backup_array as the last valid configuration before exceeding capacity

 #### 2. Build Optimal Combination